gordon-cs/gordon-360-api/docs/SalesforceMigration.md

 In the `Models/Salesforce/dto` directory, we create classes that model the objects in Salesforce that we need.
 Each DTO class has the fields of the Salesforce object we will need: the field names in a DTO class exactly match the Salesforce object field names.

 Salesforce allows us to traverse objects through relationship fields in SOQL.
-We create relationship fields in the DTOs.
+We model relationship fields in the DTOs.

 * **Parent relationships:** We use an object of the type of the DTO of the parent with the same name that the relationship has in that object.
 If you set a default value for a parent object, be on the lookout for recursive relationships.
 These will create the default value infinitely.
 * **Child relationships:** We use the collection object `SFChildCollection<T>` where `T` is the DTO of the child objects.
 The name of the field referencing the collection attribute must be the name that the child relationship has in the Salesforce object.